-Anjanette Ty Dy Buncio, 54 years old, Filipino, was appointed as GT Capital's Treasurer in May 2015.
+Anjanette Ty Dy Buncio, 55 years old, Filipino, was appointed as GT Capital's Treasurer in May 2015.
 Prior to this, she served as the Corporation's Assistant Treasurer since 2007.
-She holds several other positions in other companies, among which are: Director, Treasurer and Executive Vice President of Federal Land, Inc.; Treasurer of Federal Land NRE Global, Inc.; Director and Chairman of the Board of Manila Medical Services, Inc.; Treasurer and Corporate Secretary of Bonifacio Landmark Corporation; Director of Horizon Land Property Development Corporation; Senior Vice President of Metrobank Foundation, Inc.; Senior Vice President of GT Foundation, Inc.; and Executive Vice President and Corporate Secretary of Pro Oil Corporation.
+She holds several other positions in other companies, among which are: Director, Treasurer and Executive Vice President of Federal Land, Inc.; Treasurer of Federal Land NRE Global, Inc.; Director and Chairman of the Board of Manila Medical Services, Inc.; Director, Treasurer and Corporate Secretary of Bonifacio Landmark Corporation; Director, Treasurer and Executive Vice President of Horizon Land Property Development Corporation; Member of the Board of Trustees and Senior Vice President of Metrobank Foundation, Inc.; Member of the Board of Trustees and Senior Vice President of GT Foundation, Inc.; and Executive Vice President and Corporate Secretary of Pro Oil Corporation.
 She graduated from the International Christian University in Tokyo, Japan with a Bachelor of Social Science Degree in Economics.

-Alesandra T. Ty, 42 years old, Filipino, was appointed Assistant Treasurer of GT Capital on February 14, 2012.
+Alesandra T. Ty, 43 years old, Filipino, was appointed Assistant Treasurer of GT Capital on February 14, 2012.
 She graduated from the Ateneo de Manila University with a Bachelor of Science degree in Legal Management.
 She then earned her Master's in Business Administration from the China Europe International Business School in Shanghai, China.
-She is currently Director and Corporate Treasurer of AXA Philippines; Corporate Secretary and

-Corporate Treasurer of First Metro Investment Corporation; Corporate Secretary of GT Foundation, Inc.; Senior Vice President and Treasurer of Federal Homes, Inc.; and Executive Vice President of Grand Titan Capital Holdings, Inc.
+She is currently Director and Corporate Treasurer of AXA Philippines; Member of the Board of Trustees of Manila Tytana Colleges, Inc.; Member of the Board of Trustees and Vice President of GT Foundation, Inc.; Senior Vice President and Treasurer of Federal Homes, Inc.; Executive Vice President of Grand Titan Capital Holdings, Inc.; and Vice President of Metrobank Foundation, Inc.

-Vicente Jose Saniel Socco, 63 years old, is the Chairman of GT Capital Auto and Mobility Holdings, Inc. GT Capital Auto and Mobility Holdings, Inc. is a wholly-owned subsidiary of GT Capital and is the vehicle for the management of the Group's mobility initiatives and automotive dealerships.
-He brings 42 years of expertise in the automotive sector.
+Vicente Jose S. Socco, 64 years old, is the Chairman of GT Capital Auto and Mobility Holdings, Inc. (GTCAM).
+GTCAM is a wholly-owned subsidiary of GT Capital and is the vehicle for the management of the Group's mobility initiatives and automotive dealerships.
+He brings forty-two years of expertise in the automotive sector.
 Mr. Socco began his career with Toyota in the Philippines as a member of its marketing team.
-He was then appointed General Affairs Manager of Toyota's Manila Representative Office in 1984, until Toyota Motor Philippines Corporation opened in 1988, where he rose through the ranks to become Senior Vice President for Marketing and After-Sales.
+He was then appointed General Affairs Manager of Toyota's Manila Representative Office in 1984, until Toyota Motor Philippines Corporation (TMP) opened in 1988, where he rose through the ranks to become Senior Vice President (SVP) for Marketing and After-Sales.
 In 2001, Mr. Socco joined the regional headquarters of Toyota in Singapore.
-Mr. Socco was appointed Senior Vice President of Lexus Asia in 2007, concurrent with his roles as the Executive-in-Charge for country operations at Toyota Motor Asia Pacific.
+Mr. Socco was appointed SVP of Lexus Asia in 2007, concurrent with his roles as the Executive-in-Charge for country operations at Toyota Motor Asia Pacific (TMAP).
 In 2012, he assumed the role of Executive Vice President and acting Chief Operating Officer for the region.
-Then, in 2014, he was assigned to Toyota's global headquarters as Project General Manager for Toyota Motor Asia Pacific in Japan.
-He then returned to Singapore in 2017 as Executive Vice President for Lexus Asia until his retirement in July 2019.
+Then, in 2014, he was assigned to Toyota's global headquarters as Project General Manager for TMAP in Japan.
+He then returned to Singapore in 2017 as EVP for Lexus Asia until his retirement in July 2019.
 Mr. Socco garnered his Bachelor of Science in Economics at the University of the Philippines in Diliman and completed the Executive Development Program of the Wharton School of the University of Pennsylvania.